Trevor TCR Community Investments

 The Adachi Fund

-Why we like them: The Adachi Fund has potential to be one of the largest and most visionary creative economy initiatives launched in San Francisco County in recent years.
+The Adachi Fund has potential to be one of the largest and most visionary creative economy initiatives launched in San Francisco County in recent years.
 It is created in memory of the late Jeff Adachi, (SF Public Defender, 2003-2019) and employs regional artists and filmmakers to elevate marginalized and under-represented stories of our community—mirroring work of the Public Defender.
 It’s an inspired vision for arts, and a powerful prototype for demonstrating the value of investing in local talent to advance the voice of all communities.

 Founder’s Award